YOUR COMPANY IS LOOKING FOR CANADIAN RECEIVABLES FINANCING!

 WHEN DO COMPANIES NEED FACTORING

-In fact, business owners control their own limits based on their decisions as to how much of their receivables they wish to finance via invoice financing and when to submit those invoices for funding under the terms of the factoring agreement.
+In fact, business owners control their own limits based on their decisions as to how much of their receivables they wish to finance via invoice financing in the accounts receivable process and when to submit those invoices for funding under the terms of the factoring agreement.

 After your firm has invoiced your client, you provide a copy of that invoice to the receivable finance firm you are utilizing.